-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

-Repair category 2
+Repair category 1

-Notes past leakage.
-Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
+Notes Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
 Failure to seals and/or grout can result in dampness/decay in hidden areas.

 Heating and hot water

 Repair category 1

-Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Notes Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+The boiler is new and guarantees should be obtained.
+It is assumed that the heating and hot water systems have been properly installed in accordance with the relevant regulations.

 Drainage

 Repair category 1

-Notes No surface defects evident.
+Notes No significant defects evident.